xddq/ts2typebox/README.md

 `ts2typebox --help`.

 ```
-    ts2typebox is a cli tool to generate typebox types based on typescript
+    ts2typebox is a cli tool to generate typebox JSON schemas based on given
-    types.
+    typescript types.
+The generated output is formatted based on the prettier
+    config inside your repo (or the default one, if you don't have one).
     Version: ${packageJson.version}

     Usage: